-We also need midwives to work over the winter holidays.
+We are looking for midwives to cover needs over the winter holidays.

 We are looking for experienced midwives to commit to regular locums for 2-6 months per year in one of the three village maternities.
 This is to provide improved continuity and to help develop our midwifery education program.
 Together with local staff, you will participate in the functioning of the maternity and serve as a mentor/instructor helping to develop the education program according to the ongoing needs of the students and their communities